nix-community/ethereum.nix/README.md

 >
 > Local: nix run .#my-app-name
 >
-> Remote: nix run github:41north/ethereum.nix#my-app-name
+> Remote: nix run github:nix-community/ethereum.nix#my-app-name
 >
-> For brevity and consistenc,y all the commands are listed in the local variant
+> For brevity and consistency, all the commands are listed in the local variant

 ### Executables provided